TamaHills/node-imgur-endpoint/README.md

 ![5](images/5.png)

-send the request, the server will send back a json object containing a url.
+send the request, the server will send back a json object containing a url `{"url": "https://i.imgur.com/aVszh85.png"}`.
 If you add `html=true` to the query you will get back an html image tag

 ![6](images/6.png)
 ![7](images/7.png)